galaxy-carpentries/workshop-template/about.md

 # Who are we?

-We are a group of enthousiastic people about training and community: you can find more details about us in the [team]({% link team.md %})
+We are a group of enthousiastic people about training and community.

 We are instructors, mentors, and contributors within the Carpentries and Galaxy Training communities.
 We have extensive experience and a strong commitment to producing concise and evidenced based training, while also being mindful of providing inclusive training for all involved.

 We are key contributors of the Galaxy community, with clear insights on the current and future technical capabilities of the Galaxy infrastructure that is widely used particularly in training events around the globe.